da-gohil/da-gohil/README.md

 # 👋 Hi there!
 I'm Darshan Gohil

 I'm a Full Stack Software Developer and an ISTQB Certified Quality Assurance Tester, currently pursuing a Master of Science in Information Systems at Northeastern University, Boston.
-My mission is to integrate Advanced Software Development practices with robust Quality Assurance to deliver high-performing, reliable, and scalable systems.
+My goal is to integrate Advanced Software Development practices with robust Quality Assurance to deliver high-performing, reliable, and scalable systems.

 With over 2 years of experience as a Senior Software Engineer at Capgemini Technology Services - India, specializing in the Financial Services business unit, I am dedicated to achieving organizational goals and driving transformative innovation in technology and financial management.